Two-phase Modeling of Fluid Injection Inside Subcutaneous Layer of Skin: Results and Discussion

-Figures (\ref{contour_lambda_0.5})-(\ref{contour_lambda_2}) display the streamline patterns corresponding to $\Phi$ inside SC region for a wide variety of tissue anisotropy ($\lambda$).
-Among all considered values of $\lambda$, Figure (\ref{contour_lambda_1}) shows the isotropic nature of the SC region.
-In case of Figure (\ref{contour_lambda_0.5}), the horizontal permeability $K_1$ is smaller than the vertical permeability $K_2$ and rest of the Figures are plotted for $K_1>K_2$.
-Keeping $\text{Da}$ is fixed, an increase in $\lambda$ results in a reduction of the tissue anisotropy towards the vertical direction.
-In other words, an increase in $\lambda$ causes a reduction in permeability towards the vertical direction.
-Consequently, the streamlines in the upstream follow the shape of the SD interface until $\lambda\simeq1.5$ (see Figures (\ref{contour_lambda_0.5})-(\ref{contour_lambda_1.25})) where the skin is pinched up.
-Thereafter, the flow in the upstream starts to digress following the shape of the interface (Figure \ref{contour_lambda_1.5}).
-Corresponding to $\lambda=1.75, 2$, a development of secondary eddy structure causing flow circulation can be seen at the position where the skin is lifted (see Figures (\ref{contour_lambda_1.75}) and (\ref{contour_lambda_2})).
-As discussed in the previous section, these secondary eddy structures aftermaths good mixing of injected fluid with the interstitial fluid.
-Hence, the movement of the injected drug within the SC tissue region becomes vigorous in case of larger tissue anisotropy and high lifting of the skin. \\
+The variations in the flow pattern of the injected fluid inside SCL are explained in terms of $\Phi$ and depicted through Figs. \ref{contour_lambda_1}-\ref{contour_lambda_2} for a wide variety of tissue anisotropy ($\lambda$).
+Among all considered values of $\lambda$, Fig. \ref{contour_lambda_1} corresponds to the isotropic nature of the SCL, and the rest are plotted for anisotropic nature, in particular when the horizontal permeability $K_1$ is greater than the vertical permeability $K_2$.
+When $\textrm{Da}$ is fixed, an increase in $\lambda$ results in a reduction of the tissue anisotropy along the vertical direction.
+Consequently, the streamlines in the upstream follow the shape of the SD interface where the skin is pinched up until $\lambda\thickapprox1.5$ (see Fig. \ref{contour_lambda_1}).
+After that, the flow in the upstream starts to digress following the shape of the interface (see Fig. \ref{contour_lambda_1.5}).
+Corresponding to $\lambda=1.75$ and $2$ onset of the secondary eddy structure causing flow circulation can be seen at the position where the skin is lifted (see Figs. \ref{contour_lambda_1.75} and \ref{contour_lambda_2}).
+As discussed in the previous paragraph, the secondary eddy structure aftermaths good mixing of injected fluid with the IF.
+Hence, the movement of the injected drug within the SC tissue region becomes vigorous in case of larger tissue anisotropy and high lifting of the skin.\\

+In general, the IF is less viscous than that of the AC population.
+Consequently, $\mu_r$ is less than 1 (i.e., $\mu_f<\mu_c$).
+So, the AC phase experiences less drag from the IF side.
+In other words, the AC can impose high interstitial resistance towards IF movement during fluid injection.
+Figs. \ref{contour_mur_0.1}-\ref{contour_mur_0.01} illustrate the flow pattern of the injected fluid for $\mu_r=0.1$, $\mu_r=0.05$ and $\mu_r=0.01$.
+Only primary eddies are developed near the SD interface for $\mu_r=0.1$.
+But corresponding to the reduced $\mu_r$, a significant viscosity difference between AC and IF is developed.
+The development of secondary eddy can be observed at the lifted portion for $\mu_r=0.05$, which becomes prominent with a further decrement of $\mu_r$.
+We can locate a contour $c=0.7$ when the viscosity ratio is as low as $\mu_r=0.1$ close to the line of injection, which subsequently increases in size for smaller $\mu_r$ (Fig. \ref{contour_mur_0.05}).
+Hence $\lambda \geq 1.75$, $a\geq0.4$, and $\mu_r\leq0.01$ are the conditions to be satisfied simultaneously to support eddy structure within the lifted portion of the skin.